mcabbott/TensorCast.jl/docs/src/options.md

 @time @reduce @lazy W[i] := sum(j,k) V[i]*V[j]*V[k];  # 0.025 s, 5 KB
 ```

-However, right now this gives `3.7 s (250 M allocations, 9 GB)`, something is broken!
+However, right now this gives `2.1 seconds (16 allocations: 4.656 KiB)`,
+so it seems to be saving memory but not time.
+Something is broken!

 ## Less lazy

-To disable the default use of `PermutedDimsArray` etc, give the option `nolazy`:
+To disable the default use of `PermutedDimsArray`-like wrappers, etc, give the option `lazy=false`:

 ```julia
 @pretty @cast Z[y,x] := M[x,-y]  lazy=false